Why It Works

 My infatuation with amatriciana started many years ago, when I was sous-cheffing at a Tuscan restaurant in Manhattan.
 We'd run it as a special every once in a while, whenever our backlog of house-cured pancetta got too deep.
 For purists, this alone will signal our departure from tradition: Many say pancetta is not an acceptable substitute for guanciale in the dish.
 That was just the start of our rule-breaking, though.
 We also loaded the sauce with garlic and onions (a big no-no, according to many folks) and cooked it for close to an hour, even though it's often made as a quick pan sauce.

 Even at that time, I knew we were departing from a strict interpretation of what the sauce should be, but it tasted so good, I didn't care.
 For heat, I'd punch the sauce up with lots of black pepper.
 That part, at least, was in line with acceptable practice.
-Some people argue for chili pepper instead, but I thought the black pepper was the bomb, and backed up my position with evidence that it's historically been an important spice in Roman cooking, and a defining flavor in other Roman pastas, like cacio e pepe and carbonara.
+Some people argue for chile pepper instead, but I thought the black pepper was the bomb, and backed up my position with evidence that it's historically been an important spice in Roman cooking, and a defining flavor in other Roman pastas, like cacio e pepe and carbonara.

 In the intervening years, I've continued to make it from time to time, my extreme fondness leveling off into a more even-keeled appreciation.
 Echoing the opening line of the "Escape" song, you might say I'd grown a little tired of amatriciana.
 With my recipe testing for this story, however, I'm thrilled to say that I've fallen back in love with the sauce.
 And, interestingly, some of my initial thoughts on it have evolved.